Culmination Of 18 Months Of Van Life In Mexico

 - Are hassle-free.

-You will need a debit card tied to your bank account to be able to use ATMs in Mexico.
+You will need a debit card tied to your bank account to use ATMs in Mexico.

 What About ATM Fees?